 It’s one of many making money online programs that's centered around either selling the company's products or recruiting other people to join the company as a distributor so they can sell products or buy the products at a discount.

-The unfortunate side of this type of business model is that there are so many people who can join the program that you will be competing with.
+The unfortunate side of this type of business model is that there are a bunch of others like you - and they're all pressured to recruit even more competition.

 Ultimately, with so much competition selling the same product, it makes it really difficult to become a "6 figure network marketer".

-But the MLM industry has been plagued with issues in the past that unfortunately hasn't been able to shake.
+But the MLM industry has been plagued with issues in the past that it hasn't been able to shake.

-In 2016 this refreshed Optavia program was founded by Dr. Wayne Anderson and Bradley Macdonald.
+In 2017, this refreshed Optavia program was "founded" by Dr. Wayne Anderson and Bradley Macdonald.